Traditional Ceremony Options

 “Linda, please face Eric, and hold his hands, palms up, so you may see the gift that they are to you.”

-"These are the hands of your best friend, young and strong and vibrant with love, that are holding yours on your wedding day, as he promises to love you all the
+"These are the hands of your best friend, young and strong and vibrant with love, that are holding yours on your wedding

-”These are the hands that will work along side yours, as together you build your future, as you laugh and cry, as you share your innermost secrets and
+”These are the hands that will work along side yours, as together you build your future, as you laugh and cry, as you

 ”These are the hands you will place with expectant joy against your stomach, until he too, feels his child stir within you.”